-Penal Code 591 PC is the California statute that makes it a crime for a person to maliciously disconnect, remove, injure, or obstruct any telephone, cable, or electrical line.
-A violation of this law can lead to misdemeanor or felony charges, and is punishable by up to 3 years in jail.
+Penal Code 591 PC makes it a crime to maliciously disconnect, remove, injure, or obstruct any telephone, cable, or electrical line.
+This section can be charged as a misdemeanor or felony and is punishable by up to 3 years in jail.

 The full text of the statute reads as follows: